soeparnocorp/openauth/README.md

 npm create cloudflare@latest -- --template=cloudflare/templates/openauth-template
 ```

-A live public deployment of this template is available at [https://openauth-template.templates.workers.dev](https://openauth-template.templates.workers.dev)

 ## Setup Steps

 1. Install the project dependencies with a package manager of your choice: